Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 • Material: Metal

-• Extra-long cable can reach the vast majority of drain issues
+• Extra-long cable reaches most drain issues

-• A longer-lasting tool like this is more expensive than cheaper one-off options
+• More expensive than one-off options

 Best Electric